Skip to content

 Minimizes Serious Falls

-This datapoint is an indication of the percent of long-term patients which sustained a fall which caused major injury.
-We use this statistic in computing our nursing grades.
+This datapoint is an indication of the percentage of long-term care patients which have suffered falls resulting in major injury.
+This is one of the statistics we use in calculating nursing scores.

 Minimizes Urinary Tract Infections